Product Lead Time: What Is It & How Can You Improve It?

 5. Understand the Lead Time of Inputs

-Almost every step in product development involves some input — information, data, raw material, supplies, training, etc. Get lead times for each input and include that in your estimate.
+Almost every step in product development involves some input — information, data, raw materials, supplies, training, etc. Get lead times for each input and include that in your estimate.

 6. Monitor, Check, and Check Again